 Design to DC1, DC2 and DC3

-Unless otherwise specified for particular types of structures in the relevant clauses of this standard, the material specific rules according to prEN 1998-1-2:2022, 10 to 15, should be applied.
+Unless otherwise specified for particular types of structures in the relevant clauses of this document, the material specific rules according to EN 1998-1-2:—3, 10 to 15, should be applied.

 Safety verifications

-For Significant Damage (SD) limit state verification, partial factors according to prEN 1998-1-2:2022, 8 to 15, not lower than 1, should be used, unless otherwise specified for particular types of structures in the relevant clauses of this standard.
+For Significant Damage (SD) limit state verification, partial factors according to EN 1998-1-2:—3, 8 to 15, not lower than 1, should be used, unless otherwise specified for particular types of structures in the relevant clauses of this document.

 Verification to limit states